nrwl/nx/docs/api-node/builders/execute.md

 Type: `number`

-The port to inspect the process on
+The port to inspect the process on.
+Setting port to 0 will assign random free ports to all forked processes.

 ### waitUntilTargets